Amishka-Sayyid/Practice-1/README.md

 # newspagepractice

-a repo trying to use what ive learnt to make a simple news page .
+a repo trying to use what ive learnt to make a simple webpage